patrickmmartin/2.8284271247461900976033774484194/article.md

 Open question for discussion: how many of these "questions" have genuine "breadth and depth"?
 [1]

 I suspect that's a genuinely tough attribute to imbue such a question with.
-My personal leaning is that my role as a technical interviewer is to generate _extra discussion fuel_ so that in the _initial 15 minutes_ * the candidate and I are forming a mutual opinion I will get as representative a sampling as possible.
+My personal leaning is that my role as a technical interviewer is to generate _extra discussion fuel_ so that in the _initial 15 minutes_ * that the candidate and I are forming a mutual opinion, I will get as representative a sampling as possible.

-I leave "rooting out the axe murderers" etc. to other stages in the process.
+I tend to leave "rooting out the axe murderers" etc. to other stages in the process.

 * because yes, we're all grown ups here, right?
+Feel free to continue with the "endurance race" if you wish, if it makes you happy, though.

 So, anyhoo ....
 In the interest of proselytising for discussion topics that will generate _extra discussion fuel_, here's a little fun question I've been carting around for some time and it's grown to either
 * a number of sheets of paper, or